Helpful Gardening Tips

 All plants are dug and immediately taken to our warehouse and tera-sorb moisture retention gel is applied to the roots and then wrapped in plastic to retain superior moisture for transit.
 They are placed in corogated cardboard shipping boxes for protection when shipped

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

 Carex Lupulina- Hop Sedge

 Carex Lupulina- Hop Sedge, commonly known as Hop Sedge, presents a hardy perennial suitable to humid conditions, especially along wetlands and lakes.
 Hop Sedge grows in a wide range throughout the Eastern United States and Canada as represented by USDA hardy planting zones 3 through 9.
-The plant has been known to survive temperatures as low as negative 38 degrees Fahrenheit.
+The plant has been known to survive temperatures as low as unfavorable 38 degrees Fahrenheit.
 It matures to a height of three to four feet.
 Hop Sedge puts out strong growth each Spring and then produces green flowers and seeds throughout the remainder of the growing season.

-Hop Sedge thrive in moist soils with a fine to medium texture consisting of loam or combinations of sandy loam or clay loam.
+Hop Sedge thrive in moist soils with a fine to medium texture consisting of loam or combinations of sandy loam or clay loam

 Carex Lupulina- Hop Sedge